StarRocks/starrocks/docs/en/administration/User_privilege.md

 * When StarRocks is initialized, the following users and roles are automatically created.

-* operator role: This role has `Node_priv` and `Admin_priv`, i.e. all privileges.
-In a later upgrade, this role may be restricted to `Node_priv` (privileges for node changes).
+* operator role: This role has `NODE_PRIV` and `ADMIN_PRIV`, i.e. all privileges.
+In a later upgrade, this role may be restricted to `NODE_PRIV` (privileges for node changes).
 This is to meet certain deployment requirements on the cloud.
-* admin role: This role has `Admin_priv`, i.e., all privileges except for the one for node changes.
+* admin role: This role has `ADMIN_PRIV`, i.e., all privileges except for the one for node changes.
 * root@'%': Root user, allowed to log in from any node as `operator`.
 * admin@'%': Admin user, allowed to log in from any node as `admin`.